renpy/renpy/sphinx/source/developer_tools.rst

 ----

-The Lint tool (available from the launcher) checks the game for potential errors or misoptimizations, and advises the developing team about how to improve it.
+The Lint tool (available from the launcher) checks the game for potential errors or misoptimizations, and advises the developing team about how to best improve it.
-Since some of these errors will only affect users on other platforms, it’s recommended to understand fix all errors, even if the problem can't be triggered locally.
+Since some of these errors will only affect users on other platforms, it’s recommended to understand and fix all errors, even if the problem can't be triggered locally.

 Lint also includes useful infos and stats about the game.